ben-brook/ein/README.md

 # ein

-A small work-in-progress card game to help me learn Rust.
-Please feel free to file an issue or pull request if you think I'm doing something badly or in a non-Rusty way!
-I would appreciate the feedback :)
+Work-in-progress card game based on Uno to help me learn Rust -- I finished this to the extent that you can watch bots play a full game, but you can't as of yet play yourself.